 Thus, dietary interventions rich in flavonoids may represent a plausible, and publically acceptable, route for the maintenance of cognitive function throughout the day and amelioration of age-related cognitive decline.

-Claire Williams, Chair of Neuroscience, School of Psychology & Clinical Language Sciences
+Professor Claire Williams, Chair of Neuroscience, School of Psychology & Clinical Language Sciences, University of Reading

-Jeremy Spencer, Professor of Food and Nutritional Sciences, School of Chemistry, Food and Pharmacy
+Professor Jeremy Spencer, Professor of Food and Nutritional Sciences, School of Chemistry, Food & Pharmacy, University of Reading

-Daniel Lamport, Lecturer, School of Psychology & Clinical Language Sciences
+Dr Daniel Lamport, Lecturer, School of Psychology & Clinical Language Sciences, University of Reading

-Laurie Butler, Professor of Cognitive Psychology, School of Psychology & Clinical Language Sciences
+Professor Laurie Butler, Professor of Cognitive Psychology, School of Psychology & Clinical Language Sciences, University of Reading

 Lamport DJ, Pal D, Macready AL, Barbosa-Boucas S, Fletcher JM, Williams CM, Spencer JPE & Butler LT (2016).
 The effects of flavanone-rich citrus juice on cognitive function and cerebral blood flow: an acute, randomised, placebo controlled crossover trial in healthy young adults.
 British Journal of Nutrition, 116: 2160-2168